evanplaice/node-ftpsync/README.md

 [![NPM](https://nodei.co/npm/ftpsync.png)](https://nodei.co/npm/ftpsync/)

 **Notice: The core functionality to push files to a remote server is now fully implemented.
-Until the timestamp comparison logic is worked out, updates (ie overwriting files) are determined solely by comparing file sizes.
 This is not ftp-deploy.
 This application will delete files and directories on the remote server to match the local machine.
 Use this application in production at your own risk.**

 Usage
 ----------------